proycon/gecco/README.md

 ----------------

-A Gecco system consists of a configuration, either in the form of a simple Python script or an external.
-YAML configuration file.
+A Gecco system consists of a configuration, either in the form of a simple Python script or an external YAML configuration file.

 	corrector = Corrector(id="fowlt", root="/path/to/fowlt/")
 	corrector.append( IGTreeConfusibleModule("thenthan", source="train.txt",test_crossvalidate=True,test=0.1,tune=0.1,model="confusibles.model", confusible=('then','than')))